- Where does Breaking Bad take place? The entire Breaking Bad production was filmed in Albuquerque, New Mexico.

 Albuquerque Breaking Bad Tour Map

 If you want a truly comprehensive tour of all things Breaking Bad, Velvet Ropes has you covered!
-Our self-guided tour features all the best Breaking Bad filming locations throughout Albuquerque as well as some awesome hidden gems you won’t see with any other guided tours in the area!
+Our self-guided tour features all the best Breaking Bad, El Camino, and Better Call Saul filming locations throughout Albuquerque as well as some awesome hidden gems you won’t see with any other guided tours in the area!

-If you’re looking for the ultimate Breaking Bad locations map, Velvet Ropes’ self-guided tour lineup is releasing in October 2021 and it will not disappoint!
+If you’re looking for the ultimate Breaking Bad locations map, Velvet Ropes’ self-guided tour lineup is a must!

 Breaking Bad Filming Locations